Reviewed By:

 ✔︎ Treatment information etc.

-This is also known as early satiety.
 It describes a feeling of fullness after eating very little food, an inability to eat a normal-sized meal and/or nausea when eating a normal-sized meal.
-Early satiety may have many causes including; delayed emptying of the stomach, obstruction of the stomach or stomach ulcers.
+Early satiety can have many causes including delayed emptying of the stomach, certain tumors, reflux disease or stomach ulcers.

 Seek professional care if you experience any of the following symptoms